rapid7/insightconnect-plugins/hybrid_analysis/help.md

 # Key Features

-* Look up a file hash to identify known and unknown threats using Hybrid Analysis technology
+* Lookup a file hash to identify known and unknown threats using Hybrid Analysis technology

 # Requirements